-If you meet the criteria listed above and want to apply for a volunteer position in our program, please contact our Volunteer Coordinator, Cassie Merrick, via email by clicking on the envelope underneath his name at the top of this page.
+If you meet the criteria listed above and want to apply for a volunteer position in our program, but you still have some questions, please contact the Coordinators by clicking on the envelope underneath the names at the top of this page.

 Thank you for your interest in MN Special Hockey!